 Ginvent began one cold, dark winter night when we realised that no one made a gin-filled Advent calendar.
 To resolve the deplorable absence of our precious juniper spirit during the season of festivities, we designed, crafted and installed a 2 x 2 metre calendar in a central London bar and each day opened a new door.
 We celebrated the gin inside by serving up G&Ts and cocktails, as well as hosting tastings and generally sharing the gin love.

 The calendar was an instant hit and we were flooded with requests to miniaturise it in order to spread the festive cheer by making it available for all to enjoy in their homes.
 Not everyone can get to London, apparently, and this was an idea that needed to be democratised.
-The rest, as they say, is history and five years on the Ginvent Calendars have gone global…
+The rest, as they say, is history and six years on the Ginvent Calendars have gone global…

 Ginvent calendars are representative of Gin Foundry’s core mission: to celebrate Gin and help drinkers find their perfect tipple.
 Ginvent is a central pillar on which we further this aim, and to accomplish this we dedicate months of each year to discussing the exact right gins and plotting ways to bring the calendars to life.